Ethan Ash

-Ethan Ash is an English singer-songwriter and musician, based in Cambridge, England.
+Ethan Ash is an English singer-songwriter.

 Life and career

 Early life

-Ethan Ash was born in the North East of England and grew up in Brighton and Cambridge.
+Ash was born in the North East of England and grew up in Brighton and Cambridge.
 He began playing classical guitar when he was just six years old before taking up the electric guitar aged twelve.
 He began performing both solo and in bands during his teenage years, gigging all over the UK.

 Debut and No Early Nights EPs

 Ash has performed live sessions for Sue Marchant's show on BBC Three Counties Radio, for BBC Cambridgeshire, BFBS Radio and various BBC Local radio sessions.
 After releasing his debut EP, Ash supported Seth Lakeman, Newton Faulkner and Nick Harper.
 Ash's second EP, No Early Nights, featured the debut single "Tried To Get Rid of Me", which was chosen as an iTunes Single of the Week in November 2010.

 In 2011 Ash played The Secret Garden Party, Cambridge Folk Festival, Guilfest and Bestival.
 He was also chosen to support Ed Sheeran on the Birmingham and Nottingham legs of his X Tour.